-UPA, HFA & UPSM campuses have active and engaged parent communities.
+UPA, UPAD & UPSM campuses have active and engaged parent communities.

 Click on a school below to learn more about campus policies and how you can play an active role in your student’s educational career at University Prep Schools.

 The UPSM Elementary School PTSA believes in one voice for every child.
 The association is committed to teaching advocacy.